 Will we leave a legacy of crippling debt for the next generation?

-- Not if we pay it off quickly.
+- Not if we can pay for it ‘up front’ and/or pay of a reasonable loan quickly.

 - We are the beneficiaries of the investment made by past generations.
 They stretched themselves to provide a facility that has lasted 34 years.
-We can leave a positive legacy for the future of gospel work in our area – a great building for ministry.
+We aim to leave a positive legacy for the future of gospel work in our area – a great building for ministry.

 Shouldn’t we try to stage the work?